What Accepting the Role Means

-Becoming a conservator is more than agreeing to manage someone's finances.
-By accepting the appointment, the conservator personally submits to the court's authority in any proceeding related to the protected person's estate.
-This is not optional.
-It happens automatically the moment the conservator takes the role.
+Becoming a conservator is more than agreeing to manage someone's money.
+By accepting, the conservator submits to the court's authority.
+The court then has power over any matter tied to the estate.

 By accepting appointment, a conservator submits personally to the jurisdiction of the court in any proceeding relating to the estate that may be instituted by any interested person.

-A.R.S. § 14-5413This means the court can require the conservator to appear, answer questions, provide accountings, and respond to complaints from family members or other interested parties.
-The conservator cannot later argue that the court lacks authority over them.
+A.R.S. § 14-5413This means the court can require the conservator to appear and answer questions.
+It can demand accountings and responses to complaints.
+The conservator cannot later claim the court lacks authority.

 How the Court Reaches the Conservator